hassanfigui1/Restaurant_LittleLemon_API/README.md

 # Restaurant_LittleLemon_API

-## To run this API on your local for instance:
+## To run this API on your local machine:
 ### activate pipenv using the following command line:
       pipenv shell
 ### use the following command :